-If you’re recognizing a smell from your heat pump, it’s trying to tell you that something is wrong.
-We’ve developed a list of the most common six heat pump smells, what causes them and how you can repair them.
+If you’re noticing a smell from your heat pump, it’s attempting to tell you that something is wrong.
+We’ve developed a list of the most popular six heat pump smells, what causes them and how you can correct them.

 - Heat pump smells musty

 1. The Heat Pump Has a Musty Smell

 If your heat pump smells musty, there’s most likely mold growing on damp evaporator coils or in the ductwork.
 This heat pump odor is often called dirty sock syndrome.
 You can deter this by scheduling frequent heat pump maintenance and air duct cleaning.

 If your heat pump smells like fish, there could be a couple of things wrong:

 Electrical problems are dangerous, so shut your heat pump system off as soon as possible at the breaker box and contact us at 956-630-3522 for heat pump repair.